chansee97/nova-admin-docs/src/guide/custom-theme.md

 - `showBreadcrumb`: Whether to show breadcrumb navigation, default is `true`
 - `showBreadcrumbIcon`: Whether to show breadcrumb navigation icon, default is `true`
 - `showWatermark`: Whether to show watermark, default is `false`
+- `showSetting`: Whether to display the settings window, default is `false`
 - `transitionAnimation`: Type of transition animation, default is `'fade-slide'`
 - - `layoutMode`: Interface layout type, default is `'leftMenu'`